 Tackling palm kernel oil (PKO)

 While we have had a clear path and roadmap in place to achieve 100% sustainable palm oil for our core volumes by 2019, the situation for palm kernel oil (PKO) and its derivatives is very different – and much less straightforward.
 There is a limited supply of sustainable PKO and looking at all the commitments in place across the industry, this shortage will become even greater in the coming years.

 In addition, the supply chain for PKO is hugely complex, making it very difficult to identify where PKO originates, which means we need to be very diligent in selecting the suppliers and regions we source our PKO from.

-To overcome this, Unilever is working on a range of initiatives to achieve a positive breakthrough in the market aimed at bringing more suppliers on board the sustainability journey and improving traceability of PKO.
-In parallel, we are looking at an acceptable timeline and glidepath to achieve 100% sustainable PKO.
+To overcome this, we’re working on a range of initiatives to achieve a positive breakthrough in the market − aimed at bringing more suppliers on board the sustainability journey and improving traceability of PKO.
+In parallel, we’re looking at an acceptable timeline and glidepath to achieve 100% sustainable PKO.

 There are a number of options for buying and certifying that the core volumes of palm oil we use are sustainable.

 What do we mean by core volumes, physically certified, mass balance & segregated?

 Core volumes exclude derivatives of palm fatty acid distillates (which are by-products of the refining process), tail ingredients and materials processed by third-party manufacturers.